Vijay37/GroupMessenger/README.md

 emulator-5560 11120
 emulator-5562 11124

-Implementing the ordering functionality is the bulk of this assignment, and to get full credit This application provides ordering functionality of the messages sent to the group.
+This application provides ordering functionality of the messages sent to the group.
 It provides ordered messages in the face of the failure of a single app instance during execution.
 This app provides a total ordering for incoming messages among all app instances, and that total ordering should preserve FIFO ordering.